The science behind fall foliage

 Autumn has officially arrived, but one of the most anticipated events of fall — the leaves achieving peak fall form with hues of yellow, orange, red, purple and brown — is still a few weeks away.

-The weather is the most important factor in how colorful our trees and forests will be in the fall, and the weather right now is just one piece of the puzzle, Bryerton said.
+The weather is the most important factor in how colorful our trees and forests will be in the fall, and the weather right now is just one piece of the puzzle.
 Nearly every weather factor during every season can affect when the leaves change and how long the season lasts.
 And abnormal weather conditions in the winter, spring and summer impact the fall color as well.

 Why leaves change color